 - Adrenal gland disorders;

 - Diabetes mellitus (DM) and other pancreatic gland disorders, including type 1 and type 2 DM;

 Disability is caused by overproduction or underproduction of hormones, which may cause structural or functional changes in the body.

 Social Security has eliminated all of the listings for specific endocrine system disorders.

-People with diabetes or other endocrine system disorders can also qualify for disability insurance benefits or SSI by proving that their symptoms cause functional limitations that limit work activity.
+People with diabetes or other endocrine system disorders can also qualify for Social Security Disability Insurance (SSDI) benefits or SSI by proving that their symptoms cause functional limitations that limit work activity.